josesantoscorte/josesantoscorte/README.md

 - 👋 Hi, I’m José Corte
 - 👀 I’m interested in Computer Graphics and AI
 - 🌱 I’m currently learning Computer Science and Engineering at Instituto Superior Técnico (Portugal)
-- 📫 How to reach me: josesantoscorte@gmail.com or @josesantoscorte on twitter
+- 📫 How to reach me: josesantoscorte@gmail.com or linkedin.com/in/josesantoscorte/

 <!---
 josesantoscorte/josesantoscorte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.